Slavery in China: Concubinage

 Concubinage in China was a regular part of Chinese history.
 A slave who had sexual relations willingly or unwillingly with her master was considered to be a second wife rather than a slave, regardless of whether the master himself thought of her as such.
 A slave could also become a concubine if she was sold or given to another master as a gift.
 According to Chinese law, a man could have only one legal wife (qi), but could have as many concubines (qie) as he desired.
 On some occasions, the wife would select a concubine for her husband for the goal of getting a son and heir to the family line.
 Whether a child was born from the wife or a concubine, the wife was considered to be the mother.

+Modern slavery in China

+Political prisoners

+The Laogai system in China, short for Laodong Gaizao ("Laogai" or "Reeducation Through Labor") was established under the leadership of Mao Zedong, titled “Instructions on Thoroughly Eliminating Hidden Counterrevolutionaries” in the 1950s and continues to function in various forms today.
+It serves as a mechanism for the Chinese Communist Party to suppress dissent and enforce ideological conformity.
+Political prisoners, including those who oppose government policies or practice banned religions, are subjected to forced labor, often without trial or formal charges.
+These individuals endure grueling work conditions, psychological coercion, and physical abuse, all aimed at breaking their resistance and instilling party loyalty.
+Despite official claims of reform, the Laogai system persists under different names, continuing to exploit prisoners for economic gain.
+Products made through this forced labor have been found in international markets, raising concerns about human rights violations and the ethical implications of global trade.

+Ethnic minorities

+Uyghur

+The Chinese Communist Party (CCP) government has been accused of systematically oppressing the Uyghur population in the Xinjiang region.
+Reports from human rights organizations and international media allege that over one million Uyghurs and other Muslim minorities have been detained in so-called 'reeducation camps,' where they are subjected to forced labor, political indoctrination, and harsh surveillance.
+Critics describe these practices as part of a broader campaign of cultural erasure and religious repression, with some experts and governments labeling it a form of modern-day slavery or even genocide.